-- Periodic physicals or health examinations, screening procedures, or immunizations performed solely for school, sports, employment, insurance, licensing, or travel, or other administrative purposes. - Group lactation consultant services. - All treatment related to nicotine dependence, except as described under Covered.
+- Periodic physicals or health examinations, screening procedures, or immunizations performed solely for school, sports, employment, insurance, licensing, or travel, or other administrative purposes. - Group lactation consultant services. - All services and supplies associated with nicotine dependence, except as described under Covered.
 For prescription drugs and devices used to treat nicotine dependence, including over-the-counter drugs prescribed by a physician, please see your Blue Rx Complete prescription drug benefits.

 Hearing Services earlier in this section.

 Vision Services later in this section.